If your dog has Cushing’s disease, help exists.

 Typical Cushing’s Disease

-Typical Cushing’s is most often caused by hypersecretion of ACTH from the pituitary gland, a gland located at the base of the brain.
+Typical Cushing’s results from hypersecretion of ACTH from the pituitary gland, a gland located at the base of the brain.

 For this reason, Cushing’s disease originating from the pituitary gland is termed pituitary-dependent Cushing’s.
 As many as 80% of dogs diagnosed with Cushing’s are labeled as pituitary-dependent.

-The other 20% of the time, tumors in the adrenal glands are the cause of Cushing’s disease.
+The other 20% of the time, tumors in the adrenal glands cause the disease.

 Atypical Cushing’s Disease

-Both typical and atypical Cushing’s disease affects mostly middle age to older dogs of all breeds.
+Generally speaking, both typical and atypical Cushing’s disease affect males and females equally and middle age to older dogs of all breeds.

 Melatonin and Lignans Treatment for Cushing’s Disease and Atypical Cushing’s Disease